MykalMachon/MIT-SE/README.md

 Software is furnished to do so, subject to the following
 conditions:

-The software cannot be used for profit or otherwise at all by any persons, entity, organization, company, or corporation owned partly or wholly by Elon Reeve Musk or an associated party.
+The Software cannot be used in any capacity by any entity, organization, company, or corporation owned partly, or wholly by:

+- Elon Reeve Musk

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.